-Use of Leftover samples

-Coc or Lortovor campios identify you) and using it for future A bout storing your leftover blood (with CTG-approved research.
-These sam esting done on these samples may n ples may be stored for an • e write your initials or make your ma , • e write your initials of make your ma ik in the box flext to the option you choose.
-I allow my leftover sample es to be stored and used for other stu idies related to HIV.
-OR I do not allow my leftover samples to be used in any other studies.
-If you decide now that your samples can be stored, you may change your mind at any time.
-If you change your mind, you must contact your study doctor or nurse and let them know that you do not want your samples used for research to be done at a later date.
-Every effort will then be made to destroy your leftover samples.
-Name of Subject (Please Print) Signature of Subject Date , (, , Name of Person Obtaining Consent (Please Print) Signature Date
+Jse of Leftover samples On page 3 of this form we told you all dentify you) and using it for future At ndefinite period of time.
+Results of to they will be done in the future.
+Please you choose.
+CTG-approved research.
+These sar esting done on these samples may mples may be stored for an not be given to you because I allow my leftover sample es to be stored and used for other st tudies related to HIV.
+OR I do not allow my leftover samples to be used in any other stu udies. f you decide now that your samples change your mind, you must contact your samples used for research to be your leftover samples. your study doctor or nurse and let t hem know that you do not want Name of Subject (Please Print) Signature of Subject Date Name of Person Obtaining Consent (Please Print) Signature Date